 - Don’t try it if you have any spinal injuries.

-Also, don’t forget to check out our other yoga blog on child’s pose.
-Plus don’t forget to tag us in your warrior pose photos @surrender_to_happiness.
-Lastly, for more wellness tips and information check out the wellbeing section of our blog.
-As well as taking a look at the lifestyle section for more lifestyle tips.
+Finally, don’t forget to check out our other yoga blog on child’s pose.
+Plus, please remember to tag us in your warrior pose photos @surrender_to_happiness.
+Lastly, for more wellness tips and information, take a look at our blog.